*********FOR ALL SUMMER WORK PERMITS PLEASE CLICK HERE!**********

 · Attendance will be checked on a monthly basis

-· Behavior will be decided on the vice principals discretion
+· Behavior will be decided at the assistant principal's discretion

-· The work permit can be taken at any time at the discretion of the vice principals
+· The work permit can be revoked any time at the discretion of an assistant principal.

 2) Contact the parent after you've met with the student.
-The parents and/or student may beg and plead to remain working but the Work Permit has requirements that must be met according to the State of CA. School is their main job and graduation is the objective.
+The parents and/or students may beg and plead to remain working, but the Work Permit has requirements that must be met according to the State of CA. School is their main job and graduation is the objective.

 3) Contact the employer and mail out the notice.